Revere CARES’ Alcohol, Tobacco, and Other Drugs (ATOD) Initiative

 Revere CARES’ Alcohol, Tobacco, and Other Drugs (ATOD) Initiative works to strengthen policies to limit access to ATOD and enforce consequences, change social norms, and increase alternative activities for youth in the community.

-Revere CARES is an award winning coalition with 350 members from across the community dedicated to preventing alcohol and drug abuse among Revere youth.
+Revere CARES is an award-winning coalition with 350 members from across the community dedicated to preventing alcohol and drug abuse among Revere youth.
 Coalition members represent a variety of sectors, including parents, youth, government officials, educators, health professionals, first responders and law enforcement.
-The Coalition oversees two major initiatives, the Alcohol, Tobacco, and other Drugs (ATOD) and the Food & Fitness Initiatives.
-Since 1997, the Coalition has taken a comprehensive approach to reducing youth substance use through strengthening policies to limit access to ATOD and enforce consequences, changing community norms through education, developing and supporting alternative activities for youth and advocating for age-appropriate treatment.
-Additionally, in light of concerning trends of fatal and non-fatal opioid overdoses among adults in the community, Revere CARES’ ATOD initiative has expanded in recent years to include opioid overdose prevention.
+The Coalition oversees two major initiatives, the Alcohol, Tobacco, and other Drugs (ATOD) and the Revere on the Move.
+Since 1997, the Coalition has taken a comprehensive approach to reducing youth substance use.
+Due to concerning trends of fatal and non-fatal opioid overdoses among adults in the community, Revere CARES’ ATOD initiative now includes opioid overdose prevention.
+Revere received a $300,000, three-year regional Mass Opioid Abuse and Prevention Collaborative from Mass DPH to provide mentorship to the Winnisimmet Regional Opioid Collaborative (WROC), a regional partnership of four communities-- Chelsea, Revere, Saugus, and Winthrop-- who are working together to reduce their rates of opioid addiction and overdose.

 Revere CARES’ substance abuse prevention efforts engage the community in a variety of ways.
 These strategies can be categorized into four areas of activities: policy development and enforcement, educational opportunities, community collaboration, and access to services.
 Examples of these strategies include (but are not limited to) the following: